Azure/ADX-in-a-Day-Lab1/README.md

 ---
 #### Task 4: Filter the output 🎓
 Write a query to get only specific desired columns: deviceId, enqueuedTime, Temp.
-Take arbitrary 10 records from the past 90 days.
+Take arbitrary 10 records from the past 'n' days.
+Ex: Based on enqueuedTime timestamps in your data, any timespan that can fetch some records will be marked valid.
+Ex: 180 days

 Hint 1: “ago” </br>
 Hint 2: In case you see 0 records, remember that operators are sequenced by a pipe (|).
 Data is piped, from one operator to the next.
 The data is filtered or manipulated at each step and then fed into the following step.
 By using the ‘Take’ operator, there is no guarantee which records are returned